QuentinRa/blog.quentinra.dev/programming-languages/high-level/func/ocaml/index.md

 let _ = pow 5 3 (* 125 *)
 ```

-To write terminal recursive function, we use an accumulator.
+To write a terminal recursive function, we use an accumulator.

 ```ocaml
 let pow x power =